Learning to play guitar is more popular now than ever.

 Ed Sheeran is probably the biggest pop star of the last decade and his song Perfect is a great song to learn online for any beginner guitarist.

-Perfect is definitely a popular choice at weddings.
-It’s a simple and crowd-pleasing song that’s fun to learn on the guitar and sing in the car.
+Perfect is a popular choice at weddings.
+It’s a crowd-pleasing and straightforward song that’s fun to learn on the guitar and sing in the car.

-Finding songs like this are a good way to ease yourself into practicing your guitar skills on a regular basis!
+Finding songs like this is an excellent way to ease yourself into practicing your guitar skills regularly!

 The main chords in the song are G, C, D, and E minor.